Lecture Notes in Cosmology: The kη ≪ 1 limit

-Now, any scale $k$, being $\eta$ growing, shall pass from a $\eta \ll 1/k$ regime called \textbf{super-horizon evolution}, to a $\eta \sim 1/k$ regime called \textbf{horizon crossing}, finally to a $\eta \gg 1/k$ called \textbf{sub-horizon evolution}.
-The mentioned horizon is the particle one, since recall from Eq.~\eqref{comdist} that: i.e. the conformal time represents the comoving distance travelled by a photon since the Big Bang.
+As $\eta$ grows, any scale $k$ shall transition from a $\eta \ll 1/k$ regime called \textbf{super-horizon evolution}, to a $\eta \sim 1/k$ regime called \textbf{horizon crossing}, and finally to a $\eta \gg 1/k$ regime called \textbf{sub-horizon evolution}.
+The horizon mentioned above is the particle horizon.
+Recall from Eq.~\eqref{comdist} that:

+i.e., the conformal time represents the comoving distance traveled by a photon since the Big Bang.

-Therefore, the initial values for the perturbative quantities are set when $k\eta \ll 1$ and are also called \textbf{primordial modes} for the scales of observational interest today because are deep into the radiation-dominated epoch.
-For this reason, we shall frequently use the result $a \propto \eta$.
+The initial values for the perturbative quantities are set when $k\eta \ll 1$.
+The solutions to the equations for the perturbations in this regime are also called \textbf{primordial modes} because, for the scales of present observational interest, the conformal time guaranteeing $k\eta \ll 1$ corresponds to epochs deep in the radiation-dominated era.